-For example, security researchers recently uncovered a vulnerability being exploited in-the-wild by malicious actors.
+For example, cyber security researchers recently uncovered a vulnerability being exploited in-the-wild by malicious actors.
 Ethereum users directly connected to the Internet were at risk of funds automatically being stolen from their digital wallets due to an unauthenticated JSON RPC endpoint present within the wallet.

 Some holders of cryptocurrency have opted to use hardware solutions to secure their digital wallets.
-These devices often provide a degree of security, by offering encryption or some additional authentication mechanism that requires the user to interact with the device.
+These devices often provide a degree of cyber security, by offering encryption or some additional authentication mechanism that requires the user to interact with the device.

 Unfortunately, bad actors have taken notice of these hardware devices and a market of uneducated purchases to sell second-hand devices.
-These second-hand devices could be implanted with a backdoor or seeded with information the attacker could use to access the contents of the device later.
+These second-hand devices could be implanted with a backdoor or seeded with information the cyber attacker could use to access the contents of the device later.

 With cryptocurrency valuation reaching new highs seemingly every week, everyone is trying to cash in.
 That’s why revenue-generating cryptocurrency miners are everywhere and anywhere.
 However, these miners require tons of computing power, often sourced from unwitting users.

 Figure-5 Components shown for a web property in RiskIQ PassiveTotal detailing the use of Coinhive within the web page.